-Do not take alosetron (Lotronex®), pimozide (Orap®), ramelteon (Rozerem™), thioridazine (Mellaril®), or tizanidine (Zanaflex®) while you are taking fluvoxamine.
-If you do, it could increase the amounts of these medicines in your body which may cause serious unwanted effects.
+Do not take alosetron (Lotronex®), pimozide (Orap®), ramelteon (Rozerem®), thioridazine (Mellaril®), or tizanidine (Zanaflex®) while you are taking fluvoxamine.
+You could have more side effects than usual if you use these medicines together.

 Fluvoxamine may cause some people to be agitated, irritable or display other abnormal behaviors.
 It may also cause some children, teenagers, and young adults to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor or your child's doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-Fluvoxamine may cause some people to become drowsy or less able to think clearly, or to have blurred vision or poor muscle control.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, able to see clearly, or able to control your movements well.
+This medicine may cause some people to become drowsy, less able to think clearly, or to have blurred vision or poor muscle control.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to see clearly.

-Do not suddenly stop taking this medicine without first checking with your doctor.
-Your doctor may want you to reduce gradually the amount you are taking before stopping completely.
-This is to decrease the chance of having discontinuation symptoms such as agitation, confusion, headache, irritability, numbness or tingling feeling, restlessness, trouble in sleeping, or unusual drowsiness or weakness.
+Do not suddenly stop taking this medicine without checking with your doctor first.
+Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
+This is to decrease the chance of having withdrawal symptoms such as agitation, confusion, headache, irritability, numbness or tingling, restlessness, trouble sleeping, or unusual drowsiness or weakness.

 This medicine may increase your risk for bleeding problems.
-Make sure your doctor knows if you are also taking other medicines that thin the blood, such as aspirin, nonsteroidal anti-inflammatory agents also called NSAIDs (e.g., ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, or Motrin®), or warfarin (Coumadin®, Jantoven®).
+Make sure your doctor knows if you are also taking other medicines that thin the blood, such as aspirin, nonsteroidal antiinflammatory agents also called NSAIDs (e.g., diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).

 Hyponatremia (low sodium in the blood) may occur with this medicine.
 Stop using the medicine and check with your doctor right away if you have confusion, difficulty concentrating, headaches, memory problems, weakness, and unsteadiness.